 NOTE – This protocol may be used for sending data from user A to user B and from user B to user A, but two separate managed data paths, one for each direction, should be used in such cases.

-The actual end-to-end quality-of-service provided to service users will vary according to the individual qualities-of-service provided by the various subnetworks along the data path.
+The actual end-to-end quality-of-service provided to service users will vary according to the individual qualities-of-service provided by the various subnetworks along the managed data path.
 The SPP does not provide any mechanisms for guaranteeing a particular quality-of-service; it is the responsibility of implementing organizations to ensure that the end-to-end performance of a particular service instance meets the requirements of its users.

 summary OF SERVICES